-Amendments - The Finance Director may transfer budgeted amounts within a classification.
-Any transfers between classifications may be authorized by the Finance Director with the City Manager's approval, except where personnel services are concerned.
+Amendments - The Finance Director may transfer budgeted amounts within an operational and capital improvement project (CIP) category.
+Any transfers between operational and capital improvement project (CIP) categories may be authorized by the Finance Director with the City Manager's approval, except where personnel services are concerned.
 Council must authorize budgetary transfers for personnel services, and transfers between departments and funds.